 - (1) Where development is likely to impact on heritage assets, applicants will need to assess the significance of a heritage asset and take into account local information, as appropriate, provided by design guides, Conservation Area Appraisals, the Warwickshire Historic Landscape Characterisation Project, the West Midlands Farmsteads and Landscapes Project, the Warwickshire Extensive Urban Study and the Warwickshire Historic Environment Record.
 Applicants must demonstrate through their supporting documents how the proposed development would preserve and where appropriate enhance heritage assets. - (2) There will be a presumption in favour of the physical in situ preservation of historic assets, whether designated or non-designated.
+This approach is based on the view that historic remains should be seen as an opportunity rather than a constraint and should be used to inform the proposed design and contextual analysis.
+In particular, this can include incorporating such features into the proposed design to provide a historical narrative to the site.
 If proposing development on sites which may contain important archaeological remains, developers will need to submit the results of an archaeological assessment/field evaluation with their planning application.
 Failure to supply such an assessment or evaluation may delay the progress of the application or lead to refusal of planning permission.
 Where it is appropriate for archaeological features to be investigated and recorded, applicants will be expected to fund an appropriate programme of archaeological fieldwork to mitigate the archaeological impact of a proposed development.